Diversity, Equity & Inclusion

 To support career and personal advancement, we offer targeted education and development programs that enable people working in our restaurants to leverage opportunities that they may not otherwise have access to.
 This is a critical strategy to ensure that diverse talent, often from underserved communities, can reach their potential.

 Our Youth Opportunity program offers young people the pre-employment training and support they need to enter the workplace and is a key part of our commitment to tackle youth unemployment.
-Piloted in Chicago in 2018, we expanded the program to Washington D.C. in July 2019.
+We have programs in Chicago and Washington D.C. and in 2020:

-- To date, 57% of those who enrolled in our pilot program were women.
+- 58% of those who enrolled in our program were women.

-- Women represented 53% of those who were in education or employment after completing the program.
+- 54% of those who were in education or employment after completing the program were women.

-Learn more on our Skills and Education page here.
+Learn more on our Skills and Education page.

 - The National Black McDonald’s Operator Association